madeintandem/tabs/README.md

 statement to simulate a transaction.
 Value data that was recorded prior to v0.8.2 will not be accessible in this or future versions so please continue to use v0.8.1 or lower if that is an issue.

+### v1.0.0

+_WARNING: Version 1.0.0 is not compatible with previous versions of Tabs_

+We have made a number of changes related to hour metric keys are stored in Redis.
+At this point we'll be following semantec versioning and will support backwards compatability between major versions.
+In this release we've added a number of major features:

+* Metric expiration
+* Key prefixes
+* Support for unregistering resolutions
+* A number of small numeric fixes

 ## Contributing